 magazine

-Walking with Mangalamma: Foraging, Knowledge, and the Everyday Technologies of Care
+Foraging, Knowledge, and the Everyday Technologies of Care: Walking with Mangalamma

-By “everyday technologies,” we mean Mangalamma’s embodied foraging skills that sustain growth and the community engagements at CHL, that observe and carry health knowledge as a continuous, community-held practice.
+By “everyday technologies,” we mean Mangalamma’s embodied foraging techniques and practice that sustain growth and the community engagements at CHL, that observe and carry health knowledge as a continuous, community-held practice.

 Our focus on the two days of November 5 and 6th was to get a glimmer of understanding of the water systems of Aluru Panchayat through mapping.